Bengal tiger

-The Bengal tiger is a population of the Panthera tigris tigris subspecies and the nominate Tiger subspecies.
-It ranks among the biggest wild cats alive today.
-It is considered to belong to the world's charismatic megafauna.

-The tiger is estimated to have been present in the Indian subcontinent since the Late Pleistocene, for about 12,000 to 16,500 years.
-Today, it is threatened by poaching, loss and fragmentation of habitat, and was estimated at comprising fewer than 2,500 wild individuals by 2011.
-None of the Tiger Conservation Landscapes within its range is considered large enough to support an effective population of more than 250 adult individuals.
+The Bengal tiger is a population of the Panthera tigris tigris subspecies.
+It ranks among the largest of wild cats.
+It is distributed from India, southern Nepal, Bangladesh, Bhutan to Southwestern China.
+Its historical range extended to the Indus River valley until the early 19th century, and it is thought to have been present in the Indian subcontinent since the Late Pleistocene about 12,000 to 16,500 years ago.
+It is threatened by poaching, habitat loss and habitat fragmentation.

-The Bengal tiger's historical range covered the Indus River valley until the early 19th century, almost all of India, Pakistan, southern Nepal, Bangladesh, Bhutan and southwestern China.
-Today, it inhabits India, Bangladesh, Nepal, Bhutan and southwestern China.
-India's tiger population was estimated at 2,603–3,346 individuals by 2018.

-Around 300–500 individuals are estimated in Bangladesh, 355 in Nepal by 2022, and 90 individuals in Bhutan by 2015.
+As of 2022, the Bengal tiger population was estimated at 3,167–3,682 individuals in India, 316–355 individuals in Nepal, 131 individuals in Bhutan and around 114 individuals in Bangladesh.

 Taxonomy

 Felis tigris was the scientific name used by Carl Linnaeus in 1758 for the tiger.
 It was subordinated to the genus Panthera by Reginald Innes Pocock in 1929.
 Bengal is the traditional type locality of the species and the nominate subspecies Panthera tigris tigris.

 The validity of several tiger subspecies in continental Asia was questioned in 1999.
 Morphologically, tigers from different regions vary little, and gene flow between populations in those regions is considered to have been possible during the Pleistocene.
 Therefore, it was proposed to recognise only two subspecies as valid, namely P. t. tigris in mainland Asia, and P. t. sondaica in the Greater Sunda Islands and possibly in Sundaland.
 The nominate subspecies P. t. tigris constitutes two clades: the northern clade comprises the Siberian and Caspian tiger populations, and the southern clade all remaining continental tiger populations.
 The extinct and living tiger populations in continental Asia have been subsumed to P. t. tigris since the revision of felid taxonomy in 2017.